davegreen/davegreen.github.io/_posts/2015-09-19-exchange-delegating-management-tasks-using-powershell.md

 <pre>New-RoleGroup -Name "Helpdesk Mail User Management" -samAccountName "Helpdesk Mail User Management" -Description "Members of this role group have the ability to create and manage Exchange user objects."</pre>
 When you look at the group again using Get-RoleGroup, you'll notice that there are two attributes that are empty compared to the existing groups, 'Roles' and 'RoleAssignments'.
 These are the attributes that will contain the references to the rights we need our group to have.

 Now we have a role group (with no permissions!), we next need to find out and set up the permissions sets, or management roles, we need.
-Some of this is found out using <a href="https://technet.microsoft.com/en-us/library/dd298116(v=exchg.150).aspx#RoleEntries">documentation (under Management role types)</a>, but a lot of it is working out what PowerShell command (or commands) an action boils down to and using that to scope your management role.
+Some of this is found out using [documentation (under Management role types)](https://technet.microsoft.com/en-us/library/dd298116(v=exchg.150).aspx#RoleEntries), but a lot of it is working out what PowerShell command (or commands) an action boils down to and using that to scope your management role.

 You can discover this by first finding out what roles contain a specific cmdlet the user will need to do their job:
 <pre>Get-ManagementRole | Get-ManagementRoleEntry | Where-Object {$_.Name -eq "New-Mailbox"}</pre>